garden-io/garden/docs/reference/template-strings.md

 ### `${git.*}`

-Information about the current state of the project's local git repository.
+Information about the current state of the project's Git repository.

 | Type     |
 | -------- |